jensstein/oandbackup/FAQ.md

         - Default is set to not include it in backups

-You can individually choose which parts you want to include in the backup --> as global setting in preferences, (beginning with version OABX 6.x) per schedule or even per App.
+You can individually choose which parts you want to include in the backup --> as global setting in preferences, (beginning with version NB [OABX] 6.x) per schedule or even per App.

 #### What are Special Backups?